Cycle

 Romantic Paris

-INFO ACQUISTO
+INFO TICKETS

 This tutelary figure of French post-Romanticism left a legacy too little known today and a host of fervent disciples including Chausson, D’Indy, Vierne, Ropartz, Tournemire and Bréville.